 - Strawberry Lemonade Slushies

-Served warm with vanilla ice cream, this Easy Homemade Blueberry Cobbler will impress family and guests alike….and quickly become your most-requested summer dessert recipe!
+It’s good either way, but I prefer it served warm with vanilla ice cream.
+This Easy Homemade Blueberry Cobbler will impress family and guests alike….and quickly become your most-requested summer dessert recipe!

 Easy Homemade Blueberry Cobbler